 The rubber tree has been grown indoors as a houseplant for decades.
 Ficus elastica has been a plant which has helped many a homeowner begin their journey of growing plants indoors.

 The rubber trees popularity was probably at its highest from the song by Frank Sinatra “High Hopes”.

-Ficus elastica and its many varieties handle neglect much better than the rubber plants cousin – Ficus benjamina.
+Rubber plant ficus elastica and its many varieties handle neglect much better than the rubber plants cousin – Ficus benjamina.

 Native to India and eastern Asia, the plant can become massive reaching a height of 100 feet.
 When grown as a houseplant, it will need pruning to maintain its shape.

-Temperatures between 70-78 degrees will produce an excellent plant.
+Temperatures between 70-78 degrees will produce an excellent rubber plant.
 During the winter keep temperatures above 55 degrees.

 The quantity of leaves of the rubber tree may not be as numerous as Ficus benjamina, but their size means they hold lots of water.